 You have probably heard this sage advice before but it works wonders!
 Make an effort to schedule short breaks and replenish your love tank and life’s engine.
 What a powerful pill this small gesture can make.
-It will give you that much needed boost to carry you through to your next phase in your journey.
+It will give you that much-needed boost to carry you through to the next phase of your journey.

 Lesson #7 — Stay Focused

 One of the job hazards being a blogger is that you want to photograph everything.
 It was so tempting to stop and snap a quick selfie for your social media.
 But I was determined to be focused on the run, so I snapped a quick photo of other runners taking selfies on the run.

 Lesson #8 — Spot The Tutu

 Running on your own (whether its training run or actual run) can be boring.
 Find some opportunities to create fun moments for yourself.
 When I reached the 5km mark and joined the 5km runners, I zipped in between pockets of runners to break the monotony of running in a straight line.

 I “invented” a game called spot the tutu and will run towards the one I spotted.
 When I reached it, I will move on to my next targeted tutu.
 You will be surprised how far this game will take you, and how much you are NOT thinking of running while actually running.
 Makes sense?

 Lesson #9 — It’s All In YOUR Mind